Communication in the USA

 Most Americans make eye contact during important conversations.
 If you do not make eye contact, people may think you are lying or something is wrong.
 People who look directly into your eyes are often viewed as more trustworthy, intelligent, and kind.
 If you come from a culture where people do not look into each other’s eyes, this may be very hard for you to do.

-Americans smile a lot to show to be polite and to who that everything is okay.
+Americans smile a lot to be polite and to show that everything is okay.
 When you meet someone new, they expect you to smile at them.

 If you stand up straight, people tend to give you more respect.

 Most Americans shake hands when they meet.
 Sometimes people will hug each other if they already know each other.
 If you feel uncomfortable shaking hands, you do not have to shake hands.